 I love when you share my recipes!

-These candy corn shortbread cookies are one of my most requested recipes because they’re ridiculously festive, delicious, and much easier to make than you might think.
+These slice-and-bake homemade candy corn Halloween cookies are one of my most requested recipes.
+They’re ridiculously festive and fun treats that are buttery and delicious, and much easier to make than you might think.

-I’ve been making these cookies for 20+ years and the question I always get is “do they taste like candy corn?”
-Nope!
+I’ve been making this candy corn cookies recipe for 20+ years.
+The question I always get from candy corn fans and candy corn haters alike is “Do they taste like candy corn?”
+No they don’t!
 They taste like delicious, buttery shortbread cookies.
-They only LOOK like the classic love-it-or-hate-it fall candy.
+They only LOOK like candy corn pieces.

 Make the Dough